emmanueltouzery/ng-typeview/README.md

-`app/core/user-list-view.html`. ng-typeview makes no assumption on files layout or naming conventions (especially since the controller-view connection may not be 1:1). by default ng-typeview can detect `$modal.open()` calls, which connect controllers and views, and also module state declarations.
+`app/core/user-list-view.html`. ng-typeview makes no assumption on files layout or naming conventions (especially since the controller-view connection may not be 1:1).
+By default ng-typeview can detect `$modal.open()` calls, which connect controllers and views, and also module state declarations.
 You can register new ways of connecting controllers and views, for instance if your app wraps these calls through helper functions, preventing ng-typeview from spotting them.